whizkydee/type-reverse/readme.md

 ## Booleans

-I don't think there's any reason you would use this utility to reverse booleans when you can reverse them with a single not operator `!`, but for the record, this utility supports reversing booleans even though I consider it a bad practice.
+I don't see why you would use this utility to reverse booleans when you can reverse them with a single not operator `!`, but for the record, this utility supports reversing booleans even though I consider it a bad practice.

 ```js
 reverse(true)